Irredentism: Importance, reactions, and consequences

-History
+Often-discussed examples

-The emergence of irredentism is tied to the rise of modern nationalism and the idea of a nation state, which are often linked to the French Revolution.
-However, some theorists, like Griffiths et al., argue that phenomena similar to irredentism existed even before.
-For example, part of the justification of the crusades was to liberate fellow Christians from Muslim rule and to redeem the Holy Land.
-Nonetheless, most theorists see irredentism as a more recent phenomenon associated with border disputes between modern states.
-The term originally referred to an Italian movement after 1878 demanding that certain predominantly Italian-speaking areas in Switzerland and the Austro-Hungarian Empire should become part of Italy.
+The emergence of irredentism is tied to the rise of modern nationalism and the idea of a nation-state, which are often linked to the French Revolution.
+However, some political scholars, like Griffiths et al., argue that phenomena similar to irredentism existed even before.
+For example, part of the justification for the crusades was to liberate fellow Christians from Muslim rule and to redeem the Holy Land.
+Nonetheless, most theorists see irredentism as a more recent phenomenon.
+The term was coined in the 19th century and is linked to border disputes between modern states.

 Nazi Germany's annexation of the Sudetenland in 1938 is an often-cited example of irredentism.
 At the time, the Sudetenland formed part of Czechoslovakia but had a majority German population.
-Adolf Hitler justified the annexation based on his allegation that Sudeten Germans were being mistreated by the Czech government.
+Adolf Hitler justified the annexation based on his allegation that Sudeten Germans were being mistreated by the Czechoslovak government.
 The Sudetenland was yielded to Germany following the Munich Agreement in an attempt to prevent the outbreak of a major war.

 Somalia's invasion of Ethiopia in 1977 is frequently discussed as a case of African irredentism.
 The goal of this attack was to unite the significant Somali population living in the Ogaden region with their kin by annexing this area to create a Greater Somalia.
-The invasion escalated into a major war of attrition that lasted about eight months.
-Somalia was close to reaching its goal but failed in the end, mainly due to a massive intervention by socialist countries.
+The invasion escalated into a war of attrition that lasted about eight months.
+Somalia was close to reaching its goal but failed in the end, mainly due to an intervention by socialist countries.

-Argentina's invasion of the Falkland Islands is often cited as an example of irredentism in South America.
-In 1982, Argentina tried to seize the Falkland Islands.
-They were under British control since 1833 but Argentina's claims on them date back before that.
-Britain managed to decide the conflict in its favor and remained in control due to its superior military force and strong international support.
-Despite its defeat, Argentina has upheld its claim on the Falkland Islands to this day.